softmoth/zsh-prompt-newt/README.md

 itself to be drawn.
 This segment is off by default.
 The precision can be set with `zstyle ':prompt-theme:newt:*:prompt_time' precision 3`.

+### Time

+The `time` segment shows the current time.
+The format can be set with

+    zstyle ':prompt-theme:newt:*:time' default '%*'  # HH:MM:SS

 ### Version control

 The `vcs` segment states are `clobbered`, `root`, `action`, `dirty`